charonAMM/charonAMM/README.md

 ## Charon

 <b>Charon</b> is a privacy enabled cross-chain automated market maker (PECCAMM).
 It achieves privacy by breaking the link between deposits on one chain and withdrawals on another.
-Charon works by having AMMs on multiple chains, with one of the assets on each AMM being charon USD(CHUSD), a free-floating price-neutral token created by deposits on an alternate chain and then a withdrawal via a zero-knowledge proof .
+Charon works by having AMMs on multiple chains, with one of the assets on each AMM being the charon dollar(CHD), a free-floating price-neutral token created by deposits on an alternate chain and then a withdrawal via a zero-knowledge proof .
 To achieve this cross-chain functionality, charon utilizes an oracle to pass commitments (proof of deposits) between chains.

 For more information, check out the [whitepaper](https://github.com/themandalore/charon/blob/main/public/whitepaper.pdf)